Winfred-Mwendwa/Winfred-Mwendwa/README.md

 # 💫 About Me:
-I'm currently working on a React App.<br>I'm looking to collaborate with product designers on web development projects.<br>I'm looking to help with starting out in Tech.<br>I'm currently learning React and Redux.<br>Ask me about JavaScript, SCSS/SASS, React.
+I'm currently working on an Angular App.<br>I'm looking to collaborate with product designers on web development projects.<br>I'm looking to help with starting out in Tech.<br>I'm currently learning Angular.<br>Ask me about JavaScript,Typescrpt, SCSS/SASS, React, Angular.

 ## 🌐 Socials: